-There are many species of thistles, including the locally common Bull thistle, Canada thistle, Plumeless thistle, Musk thistle, and Field thistle.
+There are many species of thistles, including the locally common Bull thistle, Canada thistle, Plumeless thistle, Nodding or Musk thistle, and Field thistle.
 Some are native and some are introduced.
 You can find thistles blooming throughout the summer and they are are never hard to find!
 Ask any butterfly!

 Click on any image for a larger view: